ziyoung/better-wilcom-docs/wilcom-docs/Modifying/productivity/Simple_offsets.md

 ## To create outlines and borders...

-1Select a source object/s and click the Simple Offsets icon.
+1. Select a source object/s and click the Simple Offsets icon.

 ![SimpleOffsets00025.png](assets/SimpleOffsets00025.png)

-2Adjust the settings as required:
+2. Adjust the settings as required:

 | Option            | Function                                                                    |
 | ----------------- | --------------------------------------------------------------------------- |